holstt/google-drive-discordbot/README.md

 #### Configuration

-Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in the the folder `GoogleDriveService.Infrastructure/Secrets`.
+Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in the folder `GoogleDriveService.Infrastructure/Secrets`.

 #### Running the bot